Breast implant exchange or removal is a secondary surgical procedure designed to remove, repair, or replace implants after breast augmentation.

 If you are interested in learning more about breast implant exchange or removal or want to find breast revision near you, contact Dr. Matt Goldschmidt, MD, FACS, by filling out our online contact form or by calling (216) 350-3175.
 Dr. Goldschmidt performs breast implant revision for patients in Independence, Ohio, and the greater Cleveland area.

-For more information about Breast Implant Exchange or Removal in Independence, OH or to schedule your Breast Implant Exchange or Removal in Independence, OH consultation with Dr. Matt Goldschmidt, please call (216) 350-3175.
+For more information about Breast Implant Exchange or Removal in Cleveland, OH or to schedule your Breast Implant Exchange or Removal in Cleveland, OH consultation with Dr. Matt Goldschmidt, please call (216) 350-3175.